 - Wash dirty clothes in hot water: Ticks attach to dirty clothing or bed linens.
 Wash clothes or linens you suspect may be tick-infected in the hottest water suitable for the fabric type.
 Avoid leaving dirty laundry on the floor, and if you suspect any clothes or linens might have ticks, do not put them in the laundry hamper, because this will contaminate the other clothes.
 Put them straight into the washing machine.

 If you find an attached tick, remove it promptly.
 Be sure to completely remove it from the bite mark, especially its head.
 Do not twist or jerk to get it off.
 Use tweezers around the tick as close to the point of attachment as possible and remove with a firm pull.
 If you suspect a tick infestation in or around your home, you should contact a pest control professional.

 Tick infestations are dangerous to the health of your loved ones and pets, so it is best to seek treatment immediately.
 If you think you have a tick infestation, contact Any Pest, Inc. today!
-We have the knowledge and experience to treat a tick infestation correctly to keep you and your pets tick-free this season.
-We offer pest control plans starting at just $25 a month, call today for a free consultation.
+We have the knowledge and experience to treat a tick infestation correctly to keep you and your pets tick-free this season, so call today for a free consultation.